Big Trouble In Small Places

 In higher and more sophisticated circles it’s perfectly proper to describe these United States as an empire with a self-proclaimed prerogative to rule the globe and punish disobedient nations.
 It’s only for the less knowledgeable classes that America’s role in the world is portrayed in comic book terms they can understand, with us, always the good guys, versus whatever bad guys of the moment.

 This fantasy calls for a fantasy solution.
-So you will hear quite sincere but naive people saying we should stay at home and take care of America first rather than rushing around the globe to do good and drone bad guys.
+So you will hear quite sincere but naive people saying we should stay at home and take care of America first rather than rushing around the globe to drone bad guys and do good after the day's killing is done.
 That’s like telling the New England Patriots they should stop playing football and instead become checkers players.

 That goal is not working out and, in fact, making more trouble for our empire than we had to begin with.
 Putin is solidly in place in Russia, where the people remember the economic catastrophe visited upon them when Washington bossed Moscow in the Yeltsin era after the collapse of the sclerotic Soviet Union.
 Not even the most pollyannish diplo in DC can see China turned into yet another U.S. client state anytime soon.
 Indeed, it’s more likely that we will become their client.
 Meanwhile, there’s little we can do about North Korea without risking a nuke or two on our heads.